Isaiah 52 - Outline of Isaiah (Book Notes menu page)

 the LORD hath comforted his people, he hath redeemed Jerusalem. (v.9)-

-His word of consolation (eg., Isa 40:1,2) has been fulfilled by His work of delivering power.
+His word of consolation (eg., Isa 40:1,2) is fulfilled in His work of redemption.

 The LORD hath made bare his holy arm... (v.10)